Disability Support Programs and Services (DSPS)

 Disability Support Programs and Services (DSPS) provides equal educational opportunity for students with physical, psychological, or learning disabilities.
 Students with disabilities are encouraged to lead active and independent lives by participating in all college programs.
 Counseling, support services, and academic accommodations are provided to students who are eligible for the program.

 DSPS Student Zoom Lounge

-During Summer session, DSPS will hold a Zoom lounge everyday Tuesday to Thursday, 2:00 to 3:00 pm.
+During Fall session, DSPS will hold a Zoom lounge every Monday through Friday from 2:00 to 3:00 pm.
 Join us on Zoom to chat, check-in, and get assistance as you would if you walked into the DSPS Office.
 We are here to support you.

 Meeting ID: 9166917275

 Students with the following disabilities are eligible to receive support services and academic accommodations: hearing impaired and deaf, blind and low-vision, mobility impaired, psychologically disabled (a diagnosis from a psychiatrist), and other health problems that would require special assistance.